GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music: Statistics

-Fig. \ref{fig:nationalities} shows the number of composers sorted by nationalities in descending order.
-The nationalities of composers are obtained from Wikipedia.
-We ignore the composers that we could not find their nationalities, and label their nationalities as ``unknown''.
-We extract nationalities of 1,136 composers from 2,786 composers.
-Fig. \ref{fig:nationalities} shows that there are 197 German composers, followed by 191 French composers and 144 American composers in GiantMIDI-Piano.
-The majority of composers acquired from ISMLP are from Europe.
-On the other hand, the number of composers from South America and Asia are fewer.
-For example, there are 12 composers from Brazil, 5 composers from Japan and 2 composers from China.
+Fig. \ref{fig:nationalities} shows the number of composers with different nationalities sorted in descending order of the full GiantMIDI-Piano dataset.
+The nationality of 2,786 composers are initially obtained from Wikipedia and are later manually checked\footnote{There are debates on the nationality of some composers.
+We extract the nationality of composers from Wikipedia and do not discuss region debates in this work.}.
+Fig. \ref{fig:nationalities} shows that there are 671 composers with unknown nationality.
+There are 364 German composers, followed by 322 French composers and 267 American composers.
+We color-code the continent of nationalities from ``Unknown'', ``European'', ``North American'', ``South American'', ``Asian'', to ``African''.
+In GiantMIDI-Piano, the nationalities of most composers are European.
+The numbers of composers with nationalities from South American, Asian, and African are fewer.